projectchrono/chrono/doxygen/documentation/manual/simulation_system.md

-The default simulation settings are good for real-time fast simulations, with low requirements in terms of precision, and with balanced values of sizes and masses.
+The default simulation settings are good for real-time fast simulations with low requirements in terms of precision and with similar sizes and inertia attributes.

-If you want to simulate more difficult scenarios, you might need to adjust the settings.
+Several system settings may be adjusted to simulate more challenging scenarios.
 In most cases there are three areas to adjust:

-- the **time stepper** (the time integration algorithm)
+- The **time stepper**; i.e., the time integration algorithm
-- the **solver** (the algorithm that computes accelerations and reaction forces at each time step)
+- The **solver**; i.e., the algorithm that computes accelerations and reaction forces at each time step
-- other settings (for instance collision tolerances etc.)
+- Other settings, for instance, the collision detection tolerances

-Here is a primer to the tuning of these parameters.
+A primer on tuning these parameters is provided below.

 # Time steppers {#time_steppers}

-Time steppers are used to advance the simulation.
-They perform numerical integration.
+Time steppers, also known as _time integrators_, are used to advance the simulation.
+They perform numerical integration; i.e., they advance the state of the system in time.
-As such, they are also known as _time integrators_.

-Technical and theoretical details on time integration are explained in PDF documents available at the [white papers page](@ref whitepaper_root), for example [this PDF](http://projectchrono.org/assets/white_papers/integrator.pdf) explains how implicit integrators are implemented in Chrono.
+Technical and theoretical details on time integration are explained in several PDF documents available on the [white papers page](@ref whitepaper_root).
+For example [this PDF](http://projectchrono.org/assets/white_papers/integrator.pdf) explains how implicit integrators are implemented in Chrono.

 Time steppers can be changed in two ways:
-- using the ```my_system.SetIntegrationType(...)``` function, that has ready-to-use enums that you can choose
+- Using the ```my_system.SetIntegrationType(...)``` function, to choose a ready-to-use, pre-packaged time-stepper
-- using the ```my_system.SetTimestepper(...)``` function, that allows plugging custom timesteppers, maybe developed by you, or in optional modules.
+- Using the ```my_system.SetTimestepper(...)``` function, to plug in a custom time-stepper, which is user-defined

-Using the first 'easy' method, one changes the time stepper as in the following example:
+Example: changing the time stepper to an implicit numerical integrator

 ~~~{.cpp}
 my_system.SetIntegrationType(ChSystem::INT_IMPLICIT_EULER)
 ~~~

-Among the available timesteppers, we suggest to use one of these most useful algorithms:
+Summary of time-steppers:

 - ```INT_EULER_IMPLICIT_LINEARIZED```
+	- Default time stepper in Chrono
-	- fast, no sub-iterations required
+	- Fast, no sub-iterations required
-	- first order accuracy
+	- First order accuracy
-	- works for DVI (hard contacts)
+	- Works for DVI contacts (hard contacts)
-	- in case of FEA it gives first order _implicit integration_
+	- Delivers first order accuracy for FEA
-	- constraints kept closed using stabilization
+	- Constraints kept closed using stabilization
-	- default time stepper in Chrono
 - ```INT_HHT```
+	- Implicit integrator, based on the Hilber-Hughes-Taylor formula
+	- Typically slower than the INT_EULER_IMPLICIT_LINEARIZED choice
-	- slow, sub-iterations required
+	- Sub-iterations required
-	- second order accuracy, with adjustable numerical damping
+	- Second order accuracy, with adjustable numerical damping
-	- at the moment it does not work for DVI (hard contacts)
+	- Currently can't be used for systems that handle contacts in a DVI approach; i.e., for hard contacts
-	- in case of FEA it gives second order _implicit integration_
+	- Delivers second order accuracy for FEA
-	- constraints kept closed _exactly_ because of inner iterations.
+	- Constraints kept closed _exactly_ because of inner iterations.
 - ```INT_NEWMARK```
-    - popular in the FEA community, similar properties as INT_HHT
+    - Popular in the FEA community, similar properties as INT_HHT
+	- With the exception of one particular choice of parameters (in which it becomes the trapezoidal integration rule) it delivers first order accuracy

+	In the above, the meaning of 'first order' or 'second order' accuracy is that the global integration error goes to zero as the value of the time step (or square of the time step for a second order method).

-Depending on the type of integrator, maybe there are additional parameters to adjust.
-Those custom, advanced settings are not accessible directly from @ref chrono::ChSystem, so you should do like in the following example:
+Depending on the type of time-stepper used, there may be different parameters to adjust.
+Example:

 ~~~{.cpp}
 if (auto mystepper = std::dynamic_pointer_cast<ChTimestepperHHT>(my_system.GetTimestepper())) {